-In the direct resistance heating, electric current passes through the charge itself.
+In the direct resistance heating, the electric current passes through the charge itself.
 This current produces I2R losses in the form of heat within the body itself.
-This principle is made use in heating water by means of electrode boiler.
+This principle is used in heating water by means of an electrode boiler.

-In the case of electrode boiler, the electrodes are lowered into the tank filled with water.
-The current flows through electrodes into the water and water gets heated by I2R losses.
+In the case of the electrode boiler, the electrodes are lowered into the tank filled with water.
+The current flow through electrodes into the water and water gets heated by I2R losses.
 For temperatures up to 100°C, mild steel electrodes are used.

 Indirect Resistance Heating

-The figure shows a simple sketch of indirect resistance heating oven.
-In this method heat does not pass through the charge, hence natural stirring action is not there.
+The figure shows a simple sketch of an indirect resistance heating oven.
+In this method, heat does not pass through the charge; hence natural stirring action is not there.

-So some external stirring apparatus are employed to get uniform heating in indirect resistance heating method.
+So some external stirring apparatus is employed to get uniform heating in indirect resistance heating method.
 The appliances that work on this principle include immersion rod, electric kettles, electric iron etc.

 Temperature control is necessary for resistance furnace or oven.
 The temperature may be kept constant or varied according to requirements.
-Control may be manual or automatic.
-Temperature can be controlled in oven or furnace by the following ways:
+The control may be manual or automatic.
+The following ways can control the heat in an oven or furnace:

-- Use of variable Number of Elements.
-In this method, the number of heating elements in working is changed, so total power input is changed.
+1. Use of variable Number of Elements: In this method, the number of heating elements in working is changed, so total power input is changed.

-- Change of Connections: In this method, the elements are arranged to be connected either in series or in parallel or combination of both in star or in the delta by means of switches at different instants according to the requirements.
+2. Change of Connections: In this method, connections of heating elements are changed by switches at different instants according to the requirements.

-- Thermostat control circuit: This is used in the automatic heating appliances to control the temperature.
+5. Thermostat control circuit: This is used in the automatic heating appliances to control the temperature.
 It is connected in series with the resistance element.
-It is made of a bimetallic strip.
+It is made up of a bimetallic strip.

-A bimetallic strip consists of two strips of different metals having the different coefficient of expansions, securely fastened together.
+A bimetallic strip consists of two strips of different metals, having a different coefficient of expansions, securely fastened together.
 When the thermostat is connected in series with the resistance element current starts flowing through the thermostat, bimetallic strip starts bending.

-A screw is provided in thermostat, which varies the tension between the two strips and hence varies the making and breaking time of the contact point A.
+A screw is provided on the thermostat.
+It varies the tension between the two strips and hence alters the making and breaking time of the contact point A.

-- High resistivity: It should have high specific resistance so that small quantity of wire is required to produce a certain amount of heat.
+High resistivity: It should have high specific resistance so that a small quantity of wire is required to produce a certain amount of heat.